Blood Gas Tests

-Blood gas measurements may be requested if you are known to have a respiratory, metabolic or kidney disease, especially if you experience respiratory distress, to evaluate the amount of oxygen in your blood and acid/base balance.
+Blood gas measurements may be requested if you are known to have a respiratory, metabolic or kidney disease, especially if you experience respiratory distress, to evaluate the amount of oxygen in your blood and acid-base balance.
 They also may be requested for patients with head or neck trauma, as these injuries may affect breathing.
 Patients undergoing prolonged anaesthesia – particularly for cardiac bypass surgery or brain surgery – may have their blood gases monitored during and for a period after the procedure, as may patients who require additional oxygen or are on a ventilator to help with their breathing.

 Checking the blood gases from the umbilical cord of newborns may uncover respiratory problems as well as determine the acidity of the baby’s blood.
 Testing is usually only done if a newborn’s condition indicates that s/he may be having difficulty breathing.

 What does the test result mean?

 Abnormal results of any of the blood gas components may mean that your body is not getting enough oxygen, is not getting rid of enough carbon dioxide, or that there is a problem with kidney function.
 If left untreated, these conditions create an imbalance that could eventually be life threatening.
-The severity of the problem depends on whether the cause is acute (sudden onset and short term),or chronic (long-term), and whether or not your body is exhausted from trying to compensate for the imbalance.
+The severity of the problem depends on whether the cause is acute (sudden onset and short term), or chronic (long-term), and whether or not your body is able to compensate for the imbalance.
 Your doctor will provide the necessary medical intervention to regain your body’s normal balance, but s/he must also address the original cause of the imbalance.